WellthCare

 Key Steps to Coordinating Your Dual Coverage

-- Verify each plan’s COB rules.
-Contact your HR department or benefits administrator and your spouse’s benefits team.
-Ask for the official Coordination of Benefits policy.
-Some plans may have provisions that override standard rules.
+1. Verify each plan’s COB rules.
+Contact your HR and your spouse’s benefits team.
+Ask for the official COB policy—some plans have provisions that override the standard rules.

-- Check for “opt-out” incentives.
-Many employers now offer cash incentives or premium reductions if you can prove you have coverage elsewhere (usually your spouse’s plan).
-This is called a “spousal surcharge waiver” or an “opt-out credit.”
-If your spouse’s plan is comprehensive and cost-effective, opting out of your own employer’s plan could save you hundreds of dollars per month.
+2. Check for “opt-out” incentives.
+Many employers offer cash or premium reductions if you prove you have other coverage (like your spouse’s plan).
+This is called a “spousal surcharge waiver” or “opt-out credit.”
+If your spouse’s plan is comprehensive, opting out of yours could save you hundreds a month.

-- Compare total cost and coverage.
-Look beyond just monthly premiums.
-Evaluate deductibles, out-of-pocket maximums, copays for doctor visits, prescription drug coverage, and specialist referrals.
-You might find that a “bronze” plan from your employer plus a “platinum” plan from your spouse actually leaves you underinsured in key areas.
+3. Compare total cost and coverage.
+Don’t stop at premiums.
+Look at deductibles, out-of-pocket max, copays, prescription coverage, and referrals.
+You might find a “bronze” plan from your employer plus a “platinum” from your spouse leaves you underinsured in key areas.

-- Confirm that your providers are in-network for both plans.
-Just because a doctor accepts your primary plan doesn’t mean they accept your secondary plan.
-Using out-of-network providers can trigger surprise bills and reduce the secondary plan’s ability to cover remaining costs.
+4. Confirm your providers are in-network for both plans.
+A doctor who accepts your primary plan might not accept your secondary.
+Out-of-network can trigger surprise bills and limit what the secondary covers.

-- Not submitting claims to both plans.
-You must file claims with the primary plan first.
-The secondary plan will only process claims after receiving an Explanation of Benefits (EOB) from the primary plan showing what was paid.
+• Not submitting claims to both plans.
+You must file with the primary first.
+The secondary plan won't process claims until it gets an Explanation of Benefits (EOB) from the primary.

-- Assuming “free” care means no paperwork.
-Even $0-co-pay preventive services (like annual physicals) may require coordination if you have two plans.
-Keep all receipts and always present both insurance cards at each visit.
+• Assuming “free” care means no paperwork.
+Even a $0-copay annual physical may need coordination.
+Keep receipts and always present both insurance cards at each visit.

-- Ignoring how this affects your HSA or FSA.
-If you are enrolled in a High Deductible Health Plan (HDHP) through your employer, but your spouse’s plan is not HDHP-compatible, you may lose eligibility to contribute to a Health Savings Account (HSA).
-Similarly, FSA funds from one plan cannot be used to reimburse expenses covered by the other plan without causing problems.
+• Ignoring how this affects your HSA or FSA.
+If you're enrolled in a High Deductible Health Plan (HDHP) through your employer, but your spouse's plan isn't HDHP-compatible, you could lose HSA eligibility.
+And FSA funds from one plan can't reimburse expenses covered by the other without problems.

 What About Retirement and “Health-to-Wealth” Benefits?

-If you are considering newer benefit systems like WellthCare-which integrates preventive care, instant store rewards, and automatic pension contributions-coordination becomes even more critical.
-For example, WellthCare is designed to work alongside your existing health plan as a zero-cost add-on that gets used first.
-In a dual-coverage scenario, you would still receive $0-co-pay care through WellthCare, earn store dollars for preventive actions, and build retirement wealth automatically-all before the primary or secondary insurance kicks in.
-However, you must inform both employers that you have other coverage to ensure compliance with plan rules and avoid duplicate benefits.
+Considering a benefit system like WellthCare—which integrates preventive care, instant store rewards, and automatic pension contributions?
+Then coordination becomes even more important.
+WellthCare is designed to work alongside your existing health plan as a zero-cost add-on that gets used first.
+In a dual-coverage scenario, you'd still get $0-copay care through WellthCare, earn store dollars for preventive actions, and build retirement wealth automatically—all before the primary or secondary insurance kicks in.
+But you must inform both employers that you have other coverage to comply with plan rules and avoid duplicate benefits.
 For most people, WellthCare actually reduces the need for a secondary plan because it lowers out-of-pocket costs and claims, making it a natural complement to a high-deductible primary plan.

 Final Recommendation: Conduct a Benefits Audit Annually

-Benefits can change every year-premiums, networks, and even COB rules can shift.
-At least once per year, ideally during your employer’s open enrollment period, share your summary of benefits and coverage (SBC) with your spouse and compare them side-by-side.
+Benefits change every year—premiums, networks, even COB rules.
+At least once a year, ideally during open enrollment, share your summary of benefits and coverage (SBC) with your spouse and compare side-by-side.
 Ask yourselves:

-- Are we paying for overlapping coverage that we don’t use?
+• Are we paying for overlapping coverage we don’t use?

-If you find the process overwhelming, consider working with a benefits consultant or a fiduciary advisor who focuses on employee benefits.
-They can run the numbers, explain the COB nuances, and help you make a decision that optimizes both your health and your wealth.
+Overwhelmed?
+Consider a benefits consultant or fiduciary advisor who focuses on employee benefits.
+They'll run the numbers, explain COB nuances, and help you optimize both health and wealth.